Pan Fried Cod Fillet with Garlic Mustard Mash and Wild Sorrel Sauce

 Visit our shop and buy Wild Food Cookbooks

 The fish is ultimately simple, make sure your fillets are nicely prepared they should be even in size and rectangular.
 Season both Cod fillets and then dust with flour.
 Heat a frying pan with Olive Oil and place the lightly floured fish skin side down in the hot oil and fry.
 The oil should not be burning hot and should fry the Cod skin until brown and crispy then turn over and turn off the heat under the pan allowing to sit for a minute.

 Warm your plates.

 The potatoes should now be tender and cooked, drain and then mash whilst still hot.
 Add a splash of Milk, seasoning and the butter stir in and taste checking the seasoning.
-Finely chop the Garlic Mustard leaves and also stir in reserving a small amount for garnish.
+Finely chop the Garlic Mustard leaves (if Wild Garlic is in season, you can use these instead) and also stir in reserving a small amount for garnish.